jredblue/AirBnB/README.md

 Plot.ly
 Papa Parse
 ## What it does:
-This application takes in a location in San Francisco (Lat: 37 range, Long -122 range) and uses AirBnB data to calculate the following:
+This application takes in a location in San Francisco (Latitute: 37 range, Longitude: -122 range) and uses AirBnB data to calculate the following:
 ### Price Estimation:
 Finds the average weekly income a homeowner can make with AirBnB at the specified location
 ### Bookings Optimization: